rfletcher/Evernote-URI-Handler/README.md

 ---

 I've recently switched from [LaunchBar][] to [Alfred][].
-Reading through some Alfred tips and tricks, someone suggested adding a custom search for searching in the Spotify app via its `spotify://` URI handler.
+Reading through some [Alfred tips and tricks][], someone suggested adding a custom search for searching in the Spotify app via its `spotify://` URI handler.
 I wanted a similar custom search for Evernote, but it doesn't have a URI handler.
 AppleScript to the rescue.